omerkara/omer-kara-personal/content/certification/01-technical-skills/index.markdown

 ## My Technical Skills
-As a certified data scientist and econometrician with a Ph.D. in economics, I have a diverse range of technical skills that enable me to work effectively with complex data sets and models.
-My programming skills include R, Python, SQL, SAS, MATLAB, and GAUSS.
+As an econometrician and certified data scientist with a Ph.D. in economics, I have a diverse range of technical skills that enable me to work effectively with complex data sets and models.
+My programming skills include R, Python, SQL, Stata, SAS, MATLAB, and GAUSS.
 These languages allow me to write and run efficient code for data manipulation, visualization, and statistical analysis.

-In addition to programming, I have a solid foundation in data science techniques such as statistics, econometrics, and machine learning.
+In addition to programming, I have a solid foundation in data science techniques such as econometrics, statistics, and machine learning.
 I am well-versed in web scraping, ETL (Extract, Transform, Load), and EDA (Exploratory Data Analysis), all of which are critical steps in preparing data for analysis.
 This expertise allows me to extract meaningful insights from data and apply advanced modeling techniques to solve complex business problems.

 In terms of geographic information systems (GIS), I have experience working with geo-spatial data, as well as using software such as ArcGIS, QGIS, and GeoDa to visualize and analyze geographic data, which enables me to analyze and visualize data in new and exciting ways.